-Ordinary Council Meetings are currently held on the first and third Tuesdays of each month (except in January), meeting dates are published on the Town's website.
+Ordinary Council Meetings are generally held on the last Tuesday of each month.
+Meeting dates are published on the Town's website.

 The procedure for Council and Committee Meetings are set out in the Town's Meeting Procedures Local Law 2018.
 As required by the LG Act: